 A tool has been provided in PebblePad for the apprentice to record the hours they undertake as off-the-job activity.
 As off-the-job activity can be activities such as writing assignments, time spent in lectures etc, the assignments and attendance registers can be used as proof.
-There is the facility to upload proof of 20% off the job activity into PebblePad.
+There is the facility to upload proof of off-the-job activity into PebblePad.

 What sort of work within the workplace could count as off-the-job activity?

 Any work that the apprentice would not normally undertake as part of their role and which supports the achievement of the KSBs as set out in the apprenticeship standard can be counted.
 For example, the apprentice could be put in charge of a project which they would not normally have been involved in.
 This also may provide opportunities for exposure to other areas which they may not have otherwise been exposed to, in turn providing opportunities to apply the newly learned KSBs.

 What are the standards and how can I find them?

 Apprenticeship standards show what an apprentice will be doing and the skills required of them, by job role.
 Standards are developed by employer groups known as Trailblazers.
 The standards can be found on the Institute for Apprenticeships and Technical Education website and are also found in your PebblePad portfolio in the home page, under the 'Standards' tab.